Lost Horizon (band)

-Lost Horizon is a power metal band from Gothenburg, Sweden.
+Lost Horizon is a Swedish power metal band from Gothenburg.
+It comprises Daniel Heiman, Christian Nyquist, Wojtek Lisicki, and Martin Furängen.

 The band has esoteric stage personas similar to sword and sorcery fantasy, with the members wearing studded leather, cloaks and face paint.
 In their albums' liner notes, their stage names and roles are exaggerated to sound mystical and otherworldly in nature; for example, guitarist and lyricist Wojtek Lisicki is credited as the "Earthshape" of the "Transcendental Protagonist" and credited for "Poesy of Spiritual Enlightenment/String Romanticism", with his proper roles given as a "Translation For Mortals".

 History

-Lost Horizon was originally formed under the name Highlander in 1990, with future HammerFall member Joacim Cans on vocals.
+Lost Horizon originated from the band Highlander, formed in 1990 with future HammerFall member Joacim Cans on vocals.
 The band went on hiatus from 1994 to 1999.
-Shortly after their reformation, the band changed its name to Lost Horizon, and Cans left to be replaced by Daniel Heiman.
-With the new lineup, Lost Horizon released their first studio album Awakening the World in 2001.
+Then the band reformed as Lost Horizon with vocalist Daniel Heiman.
+Lost Horizon released their first studio album Awakening the World in 2001.

 In 2002, the band gained two new members: second guitarist Fredrik Olsson and keyboardist Attila Publik.
 The new lineup released A Flame to the Ground Beneath in 2003.
 Heiman and Olsson left Lost Horizon two years later, putting the band on hiatus.
 Their official website released three instrumental demos ("Wizard", "Spirit" and "Fire") in 2009, but no new musical activities have been announced since then.